sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 }
 ```

 The next sections describe the lookup behavior in the outbound direction.
+For
-For the inbound direction, after LPM/ACL lookup, the pipeline uses the
+the inbound direction, after LPM/ACL lookup, the pipeline uses the `underlay_ip`
-`underlay_ip` as specified in the ENI table to Vxlan encapsulate the packet. ??
+as specified in the ENI table to Vxlan encapsulate the packet. ??

-### Packet destined to 10.1.1.1
+### Routing a packet destined to address 10.1.1.1

-Using the previous configuration, let's analyze the lookups involved in routing a
+Using the previous configuration, let's analyze the steps involved in routing a
 packet destined to `10.1.1.1`.
 Below are the tables and types involved in the
 lookup steps.